pottekkat/virtual-drums/README.md

 This project use Open CV to create a virtual drum set.
 It uses color detection in a region of interest and plays the corresponding drum beat.
 The drums are shown in the video output and hitting the drums with a green object would make you able to virtually play it.

-Do give a star if you liked this project!
+Do give a star if you like this project!

 ![Preview](preview.gif)